Twenty-five Secrets to College

 will still hold you responsible for what is covered in class

 and for the work you miss.

 is an obvious but often neglected principle.
 Being prepared for

-of the class, the basis for assigning grades, any attendance
+class, the basis for assigning grades, any attendance policy

-policy and other relevant information.
-Read this very carefully
+and other relevant information.
+Read this very carefully and

 is often helpful to study with a group of other students taking